tzaeschke/ode4j/README.md

 I have tried jBullet, PhysX and ODE physics engines with libGDX.
 ODE is the slowest, and the reason being is that in ODE everything is using double precision.

-### Known Issues

-ODE4J 0.4.2 has some Triangle Mesh (TriMesh) collision detection issues.

-The owner of ODE4J has fixed them in ODE4J 0.5.0.

-I will have to update this library to use ODE4J 0.5.0 which is planned.

 ## Where to get ODE/ode4j documentation and help

 ODE official manual: http://ode.org/wiki/index.php/Manual